Follow the tips below to make sure your recording turns out amazing!

 - For self-recording, be sure to sit an appropriate distance from the camera.
 (Being too close can result in garbled/poor audio.)

-- For in-class presentations, be sure the presenters project their voices well and stay turned toward the mic source.
-You may wish to try a remote mic such as those on our Suggested equipment list.
+- For in-class presentations, be sure the presenters project their voices well and face the microphone source.
+You may wish to try a remote mic.

 - For teacher observations, using a camera such as the Logitech Orbit that is designed for room recording will usually be better than a desktop webcam for audio.
-Alternatively, you can use a remote mic such as those on our Suggested equipment list.
+Alternatively, you can use a remote mic.

-- Mobile recording tips - If you are recording offline using a phone, tablet, or another camera, you'll want to minimize your upload time by recording at an appropriate resolution, so you don't create too large of a file.
+- Mobile recording tips - If you are recording offline using a phone, tablet, or another camera, you'll want to minimize your upload time by recording at an appropriate resolution.
 Some specific tips for different recording devices:

 - iOS or Android phones and tablets - Use the free GoReact Recorder App available in the app store.